sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/regression-classification/XGBOOST.rst

 You can find the details at the H2O website : https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/xgboost.html

-Below are parameters which can be specified in the H2O XGBoost processor:
+Below are required parameters which can be specified in the H2O XGBoost processor:

 .. list-table:: H2o XGBoost
    :widths: 20 80
    :header-rows: 1

-   * - Title
+   * - Parameters
      - Description
    * - RESPONSE COLUMN
      - select RESPONSE COLUMN